Medical illustration: Education

 The Medical Illustration Graduate Program at Augusta University (formerly the Medical College of Georgia), in Augusta, Georgia is fully accredited by CAAHEP.
 Graduates receive a Master of Science in Medical Illustration.
 The first Master of Science degree in Medical Illustration at MCG was awarded in 1951.
 The program emphasizes anatomical and surgical illustration for print and electronic publication, as well as for projection and broadcast distribution.
 Because of the importance of good drawing skills, the students learn a variety of traditional illustration techniques during the first year.
 In addition, computer technologies and digital techniques, used to prepare both vector and raster images for print and motion media, are well and extensively integrated into the curriculum.

 The Biomedical Communications Program at the University of Toronto.
 This program was begun in 1945 by Maria Wishart, a student of Max Brödel's.
 Faculty and graduates of the program contributed the drawings for Grant's Atlas of Anatomy, a renowned guide to dissection, structure, and function for medical students.
 The current two-year professional Master's program, offered through the Institute of Medical Science, emphasizes a research-based approach to the creation and evaluation of visual material for health promotion, medical education, and the process of scientific discovery.

 The Biomedical Communication Graduate Program at the University of Texas Southwestern Medical Center at Dallas.
 The University of Texas Southwestern Medical Center was the first school in the world to offer a graduate degree in medical illustration in 1945.
 Lewis Boyd Waters, who studied under Max Brodel at Johns Hopkins in the 1920s, was a founding member of the medical school and was responsible for starting the master's program.
 Waters died in 1969 and was later succeeded by several of his students who continued and expanded the program.
 The program was designed to be an interdisciplinary program that provides opportunities for development of the skills and knowledge needed in the application of communications arts and technology to the health sciences.
 The program closed in 2012.

-Technique
+Review

-Medical illustrators create medical illustrations using traditional and digital techniques which can appear in medical textbooks, medical advertisements, professional journals, instructional videotapes and films, animations, web-based media, computer-assisted learning programs, exhibits, lecture presentations, general magazines and television.
-Although much medical illustration is designed for print or presentation media, medical illustrators also work in three dimensions, creating anatomical teaching models, patient simulators, games, and facial prosthetics.
+Medical illustrators create medical illustrations using traditional and digital techniques which can appear in medical textbooks, medical advertisements, professional journals, instructional videotapes and films, animations, web-based media, computer-assisted learning programs, exhibits, lecture presentations, and patient education.
+Medical illustrators also work in three dimensions, creating anatomical teaching models, patient simulators, games, and facial prosthetics.
+Medical illustrations can also be used in court cases to assist the jury with conceptualizing the extent of people's injuries.

 The traditional tools of medical illustration are slowly being replaced and supplemented by a range of unique modern artistic practices.
 Three-dimensional renders and endoscopic cameras are replacing carbon dust and cadavers.